jundalisay/superblist/content/en/material/principles/part-4/chapter-02.md

 ---
 heading: "Chapter 2"
-title: "The Upper, Middle, and Lower Spacetimes"
+title: "The Upper, Middle, and Lower Transformative"
 date: 2023-12-10
 image: /photos/physics/galaxy.jpg
 description: "The Upper Radiant is the realm of the multiverse."